mui/material-ui/docs/data/material/getting-started/faq/faq.md

 const element = ref.current;
 ```

-If you're not sure if the Material&nbsp;UI component in question forwards its ref you can check the API documentation under "Props".
+If you're not sure if the Material&nbsp;UI component in question forwards its ref you can check the API documentation under "Props."
 You should find the message below, like in the [Button API](/material-ui/api/button/#props), [Button API](/material-ui/api/button/#props)

 > The ref is forwarded to the root element.